BIOLOGY FOR LIFE

 • Summer Ecology Research

-Skewness is a measure of the asymmetry of the distribution of the measurements of a variable relative to its mean.
+Skewness is a measure of how well the data in a data set fits a normal distribution.
+If the distribution of data for a variable stretches toward the right or left tail of the frequency distribution, then the distribution is characterized as "skewed."
 As the data becomes skewed from a normal distribution, the mean loses its ability to provide the best measure of central tendency.

 Picture